 Storage

-Store chicken fried steak and gravy separately in airtight containers in the fridge for up to 3 days.
+Store chicken-fried steak and gravy separately in airtight containers in the refrigerator for up to 3 days.
 Freeze steak individually wrapped in freezer-safe bags for up to 3 months, with gravy in a separate container.
-Reheat steak in a skillet and warm gravy on the stovetop, stirring until smooth.
+Reheat the steak in a skillet and warm the gravy on the stovetop, stirring until smooth.

 To thicken country gravy, reduce the amount of milk or let it simmer longer while stirring continuously.
 This helps the gravy develop a thicker, smoother consistency.